The lost album is lost no more.

 Can’t Steal Your Heart Away by Empires

 Night Is Young: This one will always evoke the lights of Times Square blinking while I study for the bar, for me, but there’s other things in there, too.
-Like, I live here in this … Continue reading
+Like, I live … Continue reading

 I’ve been listening to it all weekend and it is just lovely.
 If dreamy, soothing folk music with rich harmonies and an undercurrent of melancholy is your thing, you are going to want to listen to these songs.